-Stains can be really difficult to tell apart if you’re using a lousier display.
+Stains can be difficult to tell apart if you use a lousier display.
 Also, it helps to see beautifully-colored lecture slides to aid your learning.

 I’ve seen many of my friends use this laptop and easily breeze through college life because of its dependability.

 - 13.3-inch LED-backlit Retina HD Display at 2560×1600 native resolution